How to apply for residency in Turkey

 If a Long-Term Residency Permit holder leaves the country for more than a year, the permit can be revoked.
 There are some extreme cases (health, study, public service) where this can be waived – again, reference should be made to specialist official sources to ensure that this is properly understood.

 As with all applications, if the person is assessed as proving a threat to the public and security of the country, this Permit will be revoked.
-Revocation is authorized at Governor level and is subject to appeal via Consulates.
+Revocation is authorised at the Governor level and is subject to appeal via Consulates.

 3. Family Residency Permit